mviereck/runx/README.md

 MSYS2 constraints: runx only supports VcXsrv without cookie authentication.

 Usage:
-You can create an entry in ~/.bashrc to always have an X server available.
-In that case you don't need to type 'runx' anymore.
-Possible entry in ~/.bashrc:     source /usr/local/bin/runx

 Example to directly run an application with runx:
  - Install file manager pcmanfm: sudo apt update